-The Farmington 400 West Option and the Farmington State Street Option would both result in the use of a Section 4(f) property.
-Both options would have a use with greater-than-de minimis impact to a historic property (399 W. State Street).
 The use with greater-than-de minimis impact to 399 W. State Street in Farmington and the potential loss of trees on State Street east of 400 West would also be considered a use with greater-than-de minimis impact to the Clark Lane Historic District.
 There are no prudent avoidance alternatives to the use of this historic property and the Clark Lane Historic District since the widening of I-15 with the Action Alternative would need to be shifted to the west to avoid any use of 399 W. State Street.
 Shifting I-15 west would require I-15 to be located on the land currently used by the Union Pacific (UP) and Utah Transit Authority (UTA) railroad tracks and would require UDOT to relocate the UP and UTA railroad tracks west.
-The UP railroad tracks are also a Section 4(f) resource (site 42DV87/42SL300), and relocating the tracks would be considered a Section 4(f) use with greater-than-de minimis impacts.
+The UP railroad tracks are also a Section 4(f) resource (site 42DV87/42SL300), and relocating the tracks would be considered a Section 4(f) use with greater-than-de minimis impact.
 As stated in the Section 4(f) Policy Paper, "a project alternative that avoids one Section 4(f) property by using another Section 4(f) property is not an avoidance alternative."